haze-lang/Design/README.md

 ## Initial Design
 I have selected some features to be part of the initial design.
-They can be found at [Initial Proposal](/Proposals/Initial.md).
+See [Initial Proposal](/Proposals/Initial.md).